HIPERFIT/hiperfit.github.com/reading-group.md

 ---

 ## Description

 This page documents the activities of the HIPERFIT reading group, which was initiated in April 2015.
-We meet on tuesdays from 13:00 to 15:00 (approx.), with the schedule listed below (will updated continuously).
+We meet on tuesdays from 13:00 to 15:00 (approx.) following the schedule below.
+The schedule will be updated continuously.

+### Time usage

 The reading group will run for 23 times, with an expected time usage around 8 hours for each session (including preparation), which will total 184 hours, which should correspond to 7.5 ECTS.

 ### Topics
 We will be reading papers in several topics in the core area of